William Lyon Mackenzie Collegiate Institute

-William Lyon Mackenzie Collegiate Institute (W.L.
-Mackenzie C.I.; locally known as Mackenzie) is a semestered high school located in Toronto, Canada.
+William Lyon Mackenzie Collegiate Institute is a semestered high school located in Toronto, Canada.
 The school was opened in 1960 by the North York Board of Education.
 It is located near Sheppard Avenue West and Allen Road, close to Sheppard West subway station.

 History

 The school, originally called Southview Heights Secondary School, was built in 1959.
 The purpose of the school was twofold: to accommodate the skyrocketing number of new students in the area, and to ease overcrowding at Northview Heights Secondary School.
 The school opened in September 1960.
 It was originally slated to be a junior high school.

 A contest for the school's name was held and William Lyon Mackenzie, the first mayor of Toronto and leader of the Upper Canada Rebellion in 1837, was selected.

 The school, in its inception, had 90% of the Jewish student population that lived in the Bathurst Manor neighborhood.

 Students

 The school is known for the high academic standards of its students.
 The Fraser Institute ranks it as the best TDSB secondary school.
 Over 95% of its graduating students are accepted into a post-secondary institution.
 Additionally, 50% of graduating students earn an 80% average in all of their subjects (down from 66% in 2006, when the average was based on the top three subjects), qualifying them to become Ontario Scholars.
-In 2013, the students with the highest averages in the entire TDSB were Mackenzie students Geoffrey Yu and Ryan Gotesman, with averages of 99.7%.
+In 2013, the students with the highest averages in the entire TDSB were Mackenzie students.

 The school is also known for its student-run organization, SWITCH (Solar and Wind Initiatives Towards CHange).
 Founded in 2006, SWITCH's goal is to make Canada more environmentally friendly through various environmental initiatives — the most prominent of which is the installation of solar panels and wind turbines on school grounds.
 Through this organization, Mackenzie has gained national media attention due to events featuring David Suzuki, Steven Page of the Barenaked Ladies, MuchMusic and members of Sum 41.